 - If purchasing two breasts, cut the skin and separate the two breasts.

 - Using your fingers, gently separate the skin from the meat in a pocket.
 You won’t completely separate the skin.
 Just separate enough so you can pack butter into the pocket.

 This will prepare the breast for the cajun seasoning.

-- Start by adding 1 teaspoon of our Cajun Seasoning with two tablespoons of room temperature butter.
+- Start by adding 1 teaspoon of our Cajun Seasoning with two tablespoons of room temperature butter in a small bowl.

 - Take the seasoned butter and stuff it in the two breasts in the pocket you made in between the skin and the meat.